fuljo/live-slide-deck/README.md

-# SWERC Presenter
+# Live Slide Deck

 Present PDFs live on the web.

 This web application allows you to upload PDF documents and present them online to any number of users.
+The viewers will see the slides advance in real time.

 ## Features:
 - **Admin view**: select a slide deck and advance the presentation.
 - **Real time sync**: the users will see the slides changing in real time.
 - Access control: only authorized users can control the presentation through the admin panel.
+- Multiple decks: you can upload multiple decks and select the one to show at each time.

 ## Getting started